Władysław Broniewski

-Władysław Kazimierz Broniewski (17 December 1897, Płock – 10 February 1962, Warsaw) was a Polish poet, writer, translator and soldier.
-Known for his revolutionary and patriotic writings.
+Władysław Kazimierz Broniewski (17 December 1897 – 10 February 1962) was a Polish poet, writer, translator and soldier, known for his revolutionary and patriotic writings.

 Life

 He was the son of Antoni, a bank clerk.
 As a young man, Broniewski joined in 1915 the legions of Józef Piłsudski.
 As a member of the 1st Legions Infantry Regiment, he participated in the Polish–Soviet War and in 1920 fought in the Battle of Białystok.
 He was decorated for bravery with the order of Virtuti Militari.

 Broniewski developed leftist sympathies and by the late 1920s he was a revolutionary poet.
 In summer 1931, he was arrested during a literary meeting of writers connected with the Communist Party of Poland (KPP) along with Jan Hempel and Aleksander Wat.
 He was helped by Bolesław Wieniawa-Długoszowski.